The intensification of winter mid-latitude storms in the Southern Hemisphere

-The intensification of winter storms also suggests a strengthening in the poleward eddy energy flux (flux by atmospheric perturbations, such as mid-latitude storms).
+The intensification of the storm tracks also suggests a strengthening in the poleward eddy energy flux (flux by atmospheric perturbations, such as mid-latitude storms).
 To examine this we plot in Fig.~\ref{fig:trends}c the 1979-2018 trends in wintertime poleward transient eddy moist static energy flux ($v'm'$, where $v$ is meridional velocity, $m$ is moist static energy and prime denotes eddy terms, Methods) at mid-latitudes; this energy flux accounts for the poleward eddy flux of heat, moisture and geopotential (Methods).
-Similar to the EKE trends, over the last four decades $v'm'$ has intensified faster in reanalyses than in climate models; reanalyses show an intensification in a mean rate of $6\times10^{12}\,{\rm {TWyr^{-1}}}$, varying between $4.9\times10^{12}\,{\rm {TWyr^{-1}}}$ and $7\cdot10^{12}\,{\rm {TWyr^{-1}}}$ across the reanalyses, while CMIP6 models show a mean intensification of only $1\times10^{12}\,{\rm {TWyr^{-1}}}$, where not a single model is able to capture the intensification in the reanalyses.
-Decomposing the $v'm'$ trends reveals that the discrepancy between models and reanalyses is found in the poleward eddy heat and moisture fluxes, but not in the poleward eddy geopotential flux (Supplementary Fig.~4).
+Similar to the EKE trends, over the last four decades, $v'm'$ has intensified faster in reanalyses than in climate models; reanalyses show an intensification in a mean rate of $6\times10^{12}\,{\rm {TWyr^{-1}}}$, varying between $4.9\times10^{12}\,{\rm {TWyr^{-1}}}$ and $7\cdot10^{12}\,{\rm {TWyr^{-1}}}$ across the reanalyses, while CMIP6 models show a mean intensification of only $1\times10^{12}\,{\rm {TWyr^{-1}}}$, where not a single model is able to capture the intensification in the reanalyses.
+Decomposing the $v'm'$ trends reveals that the discrepancy between models and reanalyses is found in the poleward eddy heat and moisture fluxes, but not in the poleward eddy geopotential flux (Supplementary Fig.~3).
+Note that while it is conceivable that the larger trends in reanalyses might partly stem from larger climatological values, such direct relation is not found across models, nor across reanalyses (Supplementary Fig.~4).
+Moreover, while all reanalyses show larger EKE and $v'm'$ trends, some reanalyses have similar climatological EKE and $v'm'$ values as in CMIP6 models.